22 Mar The Comprehension Board Game

 Each time you roll the dice you move the number of spaces dictated by the dice.
 You can go: left, right or up / down the middle but you can’t change direction half way through ago.

-If anyone lands on the BFG I have to read a paragraph, page or chapter (depending what is suitable).
-If anyone lands on Sophie you will have to read.
+If anyone lands on the BFG, I must read a paragraph, page or chapter (depending what is suitable).
+If anyone lands on Sophie, you must read.

 The other spaces are forfeits such as read another page, have another go, miss a turn, other person reads, etc.

-By incorporating a game into the task, it takes the pressure of the person who has to read.
+By incorporating a game into the task, it takes the pressure of the person who must read.

 It also means that one person doesn’t have the daunting task of reading long extracts from the book/ article.